 Set up a standing order with your bank.
 Log in to your online banking and do it now.
 It doesn’t matter how small the payment is to begin with – just set it up.
 Then you will have created a new, automated, good habit.

 Alternatively, Pay Yourself First directly into a workplace pension scheme through your employer.
 If you’re already doing this, ask your employer to increase your contributions.
 Doing this means even the taxman won’t get a share of your money before you do.

 If you’ve taken those first two steps, congratulations.
 Whatever amount you begin with, you’ve just increased your chances of achieving financial freedom.

 You might worry about how affordable it will be.
 That’s fine.
 Ideally, the amount you decide to save should feel slightly uncomfortable to begin with.
 But your spending will soon adjust and you’ll get used to it.
 Within a few months, you’ll barely even notice.

 The next step is to ‘level up’ your automatic payments.
 If you get a pay rise, nudge your savings upwards a bit.
 If you manage to repay some debt, increase your savings by the amount you were repaying towards that debt.
 Regular increases in the amount you save can have a massive impact over the long term.

 Over time, you can think more about where the money goes.
 So once your savings habit is up and running, you can think more about finding a better home for your money.
 Savings accounts, stocks and shares ISAs, pension plans all have their pros and cons.
 But the main thing first of all, is to develop the behaviour of saving on an automatic basis.

-If you’ve never heard of this ‘Pay Yourself First’ concept before, you can read more in my blog about it here.
+If you’ve never heard of this ‘Pay Yourself First’ concept before, you can read more in my article about it here.
 Or just Google it!
 It’s not new and it’s definitely not my idea – it’s just that most people don’t do it.